-When Ros and Bernie Giles were asked if they wanted to take part in Western Power’s stand-alone power systems (SPS) trial to find alternative ways to power their 2000-hectare property, they were sceptical but curious.
+When Ros and Berney Giles were asked if they wanted to take part in Western Power’s stand-alone power systems (SPS) trial to find alternative ways to power their 2000-hectare property, they were sceptical but curious.

 Three years later, with a stand-alone power system now a permanent feature on their property and with power outages having dwindled to what Ros calls “the very occasional quick hiccups”, the Dunn Rock farmers are delighted they said yes.